The engine of Nissy, including the H48 optimal solver

 folder contains some examples for how to use this

 interface.
-You can build them with e.g.
+You can build them and run them with the build tool, for

 NOTE: If you prefer to use a C-style API, you’ll have to write